 Finland's road network encompasses highways, city road networks and private roads.
 It is around 454,000 km in length, of which private roads and forest truck roads amount to around 350,000 km and the municipal road networks to 26,000 km.

 The total length of public roads in Finland is some 78,000 kilometres.
-Responsibility for the maintenance and development of public roads lies with the Transport Agency and Centres for Economic Development, Transport and the Environment.
+Responsibility for the maintenance and development of public roads lies with the Finnish Transport Infrastructure Agency and Centres for Economic Development, Transport and the Environment.

 Municipalities and cities are responsible for their respective street networks and for keeping them in good condition.
 The maintenance and improvement of private roads is generally the responsibility of private road maintenance associations, landowners and various types of communities or companies.

 The length of the Finnish operational rail network is little less than 6,000 kilometres, about 3,300 km of which is electrified.
-Its maintenance and development is on the responsibility of the Transport Agency.
+Its maintenance and development is on the responsibility of the Finnish Transport Infrastructure Agency.

-The most central challenges in environmental policy in the transport sector lie in mitigating climate change, improving the living environment, reducing the adverse health impacts of transport and protecting the Baltic Sea.
+The most central challenges in environmental policy in the transport sector lie in mitigating climate change, improving the living environment, reducing the health impacts of transport and protecting the Baltic Sea.